Electrolysis Calculator

 1. What is electrolysis?

-2. How is the current and time related to the amount of substance deposited?
+2. How do current and time affect the deposited mass?